JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 he ended up holding fifty napkins.
 He made a disgusted noise and said, "Can you help me get these back into the dispenser?"

-Lawrence pushed at the dispenser and let the man feed it his excess napkins, arranging them neatly.
-While he did this, he contrived to hand Lawrence a card, which Lawrence cupped in his palm and then ditched into his inside jacket pocket under the pretense of reaching in to adjust his pan.
+Batman pushed at the dispenser and let the man feed it his excess napkins, arranging them neatly.
+While he did this, he contrived to hand Batman a card, which Batman cupped in his palm and then ditched into his inside jacket pocket under the pretense of reaching in to adjust his pan.

 "Thanks," the man said.
 "Well, I guess you'll be going back to your campus now?"

-"In the morning," Lawrence said.
+"In the morning," Batman said.
 "I figured I'd see some New York first.
 Play tourist, catch a Broadway show."

 The man laughed.
 "All right then -- you enjoy it."
-He did nothing significant as he shook Lawrence's hand and left, holding his paper cup.
-He did nothing to indicate that he'd just brought Lawrence into some kind of illegal conspiracy.
+He did nothing significant as he shook Batman's hand and left, holding his paper cup.
+He did nothing to indicate that he'd just brought Batman into some kind of illegal conspiracy.

-Lawrence read the note later, on a bench in Bryant Park, holding a paper bag of roasted chestnuts and fastidiously piling the husks next to him as he peeled them away.
+Batman read the note later, on a bench in Bryant Park, holding a paper bag of roasted chestnuts and fastidiously piling the husks next to him as he peeled them away.
 It was a neatly cut rectangle of card sliced from a health-food cereal box.
 Lettered on the back of it in pencil were two short lines: